Ex-Google engineer fired over gender memo sues for discrimination

 A human resources employee later told Gudeman he had accused his coworker of terrorism based on religion, and that he was being fired as a result, the lawsuit said.

-Reporting by David Ingram; Editing by Susan Thomas and Jonathan Oatis8
+Reporting by David Ingram; editing by Jonathan Oatis and Tom Brown